Katherine Inskip – Editor (she/her)

 Somto Ihezue – Associate Editor (he/him)

-Somto lives in Lagos with his sister, their dog; River, and their cats; Ify and Salem.
+Somto Ihezue is a Nigerian–Igbo writer/editor.
+He lives in Lagos with his sister, their dog; River, and their cats; Ify and Salem.
 He is a big movie geek, a runner, and a wildlife enthusiast.
-A fan of white-soled shoes and heavy rainfall, he also fantasizes about becoming a high supreme witch.
-His works have appeared or are forthcoming in Tordotcom, Omenana Magazine, and others.
-Follow him on Twitter @somto_Ihezue where he tweets about his bi-monthly quarter-life crisis, among things.
+He likes white-soled shoes and heavy rainfall.
+Somto was awarded the 2021 African Youth Network Movement Fiction Prize.
+A Nommo Award-nominee and finalist for the 2022 Afritondo Prize, his works have appeared in Tordotcom, Fireside Magazine, POETRY Magazine, Cossmass Infinities, Flash Fiction Online, Flame Tree Press, OnSpec Magazine, and elsewhere.
+Follow him on Twitter @somto_Ihezue where he tweets about his bi-monthly quarter-life crisis, among other things.

 Amanda Khong – Associate Editor (she/her)

 Amanda loves a few things very much: Minneapolis, coffee, and learning other people’s stories.
 Her foray into the literature world marks a turn where other people’s stories get to inform her own.
 She can be found most days in Orange County, California with her partner and their perfect dog, probably reading or blogging about diverse books at Bookish Brews (https://bookishbrews.com).
 You can follow her on Twitter (@Bookish_Brews).